2017 Pennsylvania elections: 133rd legislative district

-A special election for the 133rd legislative district took place on December 5 after the death of Democratic State Representative Daniel McNeill.
+A special election for the 133rd legislative district took place on December 5, following the death of Democratic state representative Daniel McNeill.

 Democrats selected McNeill's wife Jeanne McNeill as their nominee.
-Republicans nominated David Molony, and Libertarians nominated Samantha Dorney.
+Republicans nominated David Molony and Libertarians nominated Samantha Dorney.

 197th legislative district

-Democratic State Representative Leslie Acosta was re-elected during the 2016 elections, but later resigned after pleading guilty to charges of embezzlement.
+Democratic state representative Leslie Acosta was re-elected during the 2016 elections, but later resigned after pleading guilty to charges of embezzlement.
 A special election for the 197th legislative district took place on March 21.

 Republicans nominated Lucinda Little for the seat.
-Democrats originally nominated health clinic administrator Frederick Ramirez, but a Commonwealth Court ruling declared Ramirez did not reside in the district and removed him from the ballot.
+Democrats originally nominated health clinic administrator Frederick Ramirez, but a Commonwealth Court ruling declared that Ramirez did not reside in the district and removed him from the ballot.
 Democrats attempted to replace Ramirez with Philadelphia Parking Authority auditor Emilio Vazquez, but the Court ruled (and the Supreme Court of Pennsylvania confirmed) that the filing deadline had passed, preventing the substitution.
 Vazquez subsequently ran a write-in campaign, along with Green Party candidate Cheri Honkala.

-After the special election, four elections officers would be charged with interference after allegations of duress and voter intimidation were alleged.
+Following the special election, four elections officers were charged with interference after allegations of duress and voter intimidation were made.

 Justice of the Supreme Court

-One vacancy occurred after Justice J. Michael Eakin left the court in 2016.